 Second and Third Years

-Subsequently, during the second and third years of the training program, the fellows have protected time with limited clinical responsibilities in order to pursue their independent research project under the supervision of their research mentor.
+Subsequently, during the second and third years of fellowship, the fellows have protected time with limited clinical responsibilities in order to focus on their independent research project under the supervision of their research mentor.
 Fellows commit approximately 80% of their time to their research projects.
-The goal of training during this period is for the fellow to develop the research skills and training necessary to ultimately become a successful independent clinical or laboratory investigator.
+The goal of training during this period is for the fellow to develop the research skills and training necessary to ultimately become a successful independent laboratory or clinical investigator.
 Fellows pursuing an academic research pathway are encouraged to continue their research during their fourth year.

 Continuing Clinical Training in Second and Third Years

-In order to maintain and enhance fellows’ clinical skills during this extended research period, all fellows are given basic clinical responsibilities that total 20% of their time.
-Fellows spend a half-day per week in the clinic seeing primarily their own continuity patients, as well as other patients if time allows.
-They also rotate on the weekend coverage schedule and spend one month during their first and second years in the BMT unit.
-Upon completion of this 36-month training period, the trainees will have spent approximately 50% of their time in various clinical settings and the other 50% engaged in research activities.
+In order to maintain and enhance fellows’ clinical skills during this extended research period, all fellows’ continue to have clinical responsibilities which account for approximately 20% of their time.
+Fellows spend a half-day per week in their continuity clinic, in addition to some night and weekend coverage responsibilities.
+They also spend one month on the inpatient Bone Marrow Transplantation service during their second year of fellowship.
+Overall, throughout the 36-month fellowship program, the trainees spend approximately 50% of their time in various clinical settings and the remaining 50% engaged in research activities.

-In addition, fellows continue to participate in the ongoing schedule of educational conferences, tumor boards, and research seminars — all of which serve to enhance the fellowship’s educational experience.
+In addition, fellows continue to participate in the ongoing schedule of educational conferences and research seminars, all of which serve to enhance their educational experience.